 - Sex Category (female) = 1 point

-- 2+ is an indication for long-term anticoagulation (though this risk should be weighed against the risk of bleeding, calculated with a HAS-BLED score)
+- 2+ points is an indication for long-term anticoagulation (though this risk should be weighed against the risk of bleeding, calculated with a HAS-BLED score)

-- Alternative to anticoagulation may include placement of left atrial appendage closure device
+- Alternative to anticoagulation may include placement of left atrial appendage closure device for patients with bleeding issues

 - Anticoagulation